Three University of Leeds researchers have received a prestigious fellowship aimed at tackling global challenges.

 Instabilities in Arctic ice sheets have the potential to cause more than one metre of sea level rise by 2100, threatening coastal regions that are currently home to some 100 million people.

 She said: Instabilities in ice sheets can cause runaway ice loss and pose the largest threat of future rapid sea level rise.
-But predicting what potential instability triggers is extremely challenging because the only observations of ice sheet instabilities are from the geological past.
+But predicting potential instability triggers is extremely challenging because the only observations of ice sheet instabilities are from the geological past.

 In order to reliably translate our knowledge from the past into confident future projections, we need new statistical methods that can account for climate uncertainties.
 This will allow us to more confidently predict future change and adequately plan for the possibility of a worst case sea level change.